bentoml/BentoML/docs/source/concepts/service.rst

         result = runner.run(input_array)
         return result

-Synchronous APIs fall short when we want to maximize the performance and throughput of the service.
-Asynchronous APIs are preferred if the processing logic is IO-bound or invokes multiple runners simultaneously.
-The following async API example calls a remote feature store asynchronously, invokes two runners simultaneously, and returns a combined result.
+However, for scenarios where you want to maximize performance and throughput, synchronous APIs may not suffice.
+Asynchronous APIs are ideal when the processing logic is IO-bound or invokes multiple Runners simultaneously.
+The following asynchronous API example calls a remote feature store asynchronously, invokes two Runners simultaneously, and returns a combined result.

 .. code-block:: python

     import aiohttp
     import asyncio

-    # Load two runners for two different versions of the ScikitLearn
+    # Load two Runners for two different versions of the ScikitLearn
-    # Iris Classifier models we saved before
+    # Iris classifier models saved before
     runner1 = bentoml.sklearn.get("iris_clf:yftvuwkbbbi6zc").to_runner()
     runner2 = bentoml.sklearn.get("iris_clf:edq3adsfhzi6zg").to_runner()